 So, is there even a difference between toilet soap and common bath soap?
 Well, it depends on who you are asking.
 Most men (myself included up until recently) would tell you that this is just some marketing scheme; big brands wanted to charge you more money for the same product, so they coined the term “toilet soap.”

 But, once you get into it and do a bit of research, you do notice that there are differences between the two.
-The word ‘toilet’ (though it does not sound like it) means that this soap is used as toiletry – an object designed to keep our body clean and make us smell good.

 What Is Toilet Soap?

 It’s no surprise that there are a ton of different types of cleaning products on today’s market.
 Among all of them, we somehow forget about soaps...
 Why is that?
 Though not as popular as they used to be, toilet soaps still do a great job of cleaning the skin and scrubbing the dirt.
 They make your skin squeaky clean, so to say.